alexandre-lelain/alexandre-lelain.github.io/README.md

 # Hello

-My website is avaible on [alexandre-lelain.netlify.com/](https://alexandre-lelain.netlify.com/).
+My website is available on [alexandre-lelain.netlify.com/](https://alexandre-lelain.netlify.com/).

 Made with ❤ with React.js and Gatsby.js.